Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 #### Economic System
 - Basic Features
 1. `Prohibition of Interest`
-2. `Zakat and Sadaqat`
+2. `Zakat and Sadaqat` (Concentration of Weath)
 3. Concept of Sustenance in islam ?
-4. Allah ownership
+4. Allah ownership (Communision,capitalism,islam)
-5. Distinction between halal and haram
+5. Distinction between halal and haram (Deceptive Marketing)
 6. Equity not Equality
 7. Principle of Moderation in Materialism
 8. Principle of Justice (Milawat,Monopoly)
 9. Economic Freedom
 10. Hoarding
+11. Concept of Social Welfare (Bait ul Maal)

 - Comparison between Capitalism, Communism and Islamic System